andygi/gd-mylist/README.md

 #GD MyList v 0.1

-GD MyList is a plugin to create a whistlist or bookmark pages and posts.
 You can create a favorite list of pages or posts in easy and faster way.
+This plugin allows you to create wish lists or bookmark for your website pages, posts or product sheet, and display them on any post or page with simple shortcode or code into your theme as well.
+It add items by AJAX system and it's check if user is login or not, you can add or remove list only as login user.
-GD MyList use bootstrap 3 and fortawesome as layout.
+GD MyList use bootstrap 3 as grid and css class, and fontawesome as icons.
-It's work only with login users.

 ##HOW TO USE

-After as installed it you can call the button
+1. Upload plugin .zip file to the `/wp-content/plugins/` directory and unzip
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Use the shortcode in your posts and pages to display your **button** or **MyList** (more info below)

 ###Call myList's button: